-Parameter Entity/Actor Specification Resolution Nuclear Medicine Physician Shall perform, on at least an annual basis, and document a qualitative resolution QC test by using the manufacturer's settings and demonstrating resolution of normal gross anatomic features within clinical images of the brain, heart and abdomen.
-Resolution Medical Physicist Shall perform (on at least an annual basis) and document performance of a quantitative assessment (using a phantom

-Parameter Entity/Actor Specification with differing size defined targets such as the ACR or NEMA IQ phantoms) for lesion resolution.
+Parameter Entity/Actor Specification Resolution Nuclear Medicine Physician Shall perform, on at least an annual basis, and document a qualitative resolution QC test by using the routine image processing protocols and demonstrating resolution of normal gross anatomic features within clinical images of the brain, heart and abdomen.
+Resolution Medical Physicist Shall perform (on at least an annual basis) and document performance of a quantitative assessment (using a phantom with differing size defined targets such as the ACR or NEMA IQ phantoms processed with routine image reconstruction protocols) for lesion resolution.